Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: Photoacoustic tomography

-In contrast, a popular technique for PAT inversion known as \textit{time reversal} consists of enforcing the measured time reversed pressure $g(T-t, x_0^m)\,\omega(T-t),\, m=1,\dots,M$ as constraints, see e.g.~\cite{arridge2016adjoint,belhachmi2016direct}, and yields an approximate-inverse operator to $\mathcal P$ \cite{givoli2014time, xu2004application}.
-However, when the measured data is sparse i.e.~relatively few sensors are used, the approximation quality decays which may negatively impact the convergence of the Neumann series (e.g.~as in iterative time reversal).
-On the contrary, the adjoint operator to a sparse data problem can be exactly obtained and used in the framework of variational methods with readily available convergence results.

-Finally, we would like to remark that we altered the functional framework introduced in \cite{arridge2016adjoint} to suit the proposed ray based approach.
+evaluated at the time $t=T$, $v(T,x)$ \cite{arridge2016adjoint, belhachmi2016direct}. \rA{Thus, in the adjoint problem the time reversed sensor measurements $g(T-t, x_0^m)\,\omega(T-t),\, m=1,\dots,M$ act as time dependent point mass sources.
+In contrast, a popular technique for PAT inversion known as \textit{time reversal} consists of enforcing the same time reversed measurements $g(T-t, x_0^m)\,\omega(T-t),\, m=1,\dots,M$ as constraints, see e.g.~\cite{kuchment2011mathematics,stefanov2009thermoacoustic}, and yields an approximate-inverse operator to $\mathcal P$ \cite{givoli2014time, xu2004application}.
+The iterated variant of time reversal proposed in \cite{qian2011efficient} effectively restores partially visible singularities which arise in limited view problems (e.g.~trapping sound speed, limited time, limited angle).
+However, when the measured data is sparse, i.e.~relatively few sensors are used, we increasingly encounter invisible singularities.
+Variational methods provide a simple way of incorporating prior knowledge to fill in the missing information in the data.
+Moreover, the adjoint operator to a sparse data problem can be directly obtained and used in the framework of variational methods with readily available convergence results. } Finally, we would like to remark that we altered the functional framework introduced in \cite{arridge2016adjoint} to suit the proposed ray based approach.
 The adjoint operator from \cite{arridge2016adjoint} follows analogously where all the spatial integrals are evaluated in the sense of the definition of the Green's function

 which is the framework we adapt in this paper.